On-page SEO has the power to bring countless new visitors — and customers — right to your website.

 Also, read our Beginner's Guide on How to Do Keyword Research for SEO.

 Next, consider how your page content falls into the buyer's journey and visitors' search intent.
-These will affect how you will use your keywords and what types of content you will create:
+These will impact how you will use your keywords and what types of content you will create:

 |Stage in the Buyer's Journey||Suggested Content/Website Pages|